Last Updated: August 7, 2025

 Strange Behavior

-By strange behavior, I’m referring to any odd changes in your phone that are not mentioned above.
+Strange behavior refers to any unexpected changes or activity on your phone that haven’t been covered above.
 You might notice app permissions have changed or that your phone is switching off for no apparent reason.
 Note that these signs don’t always signal a hack, but checking your device for suspicious apps is worthwhile.

 Common Tactics Used by Phone Hackers